siglens/siglens-docs/docs/spl-docs/gentimes-command.md

 **Problem:** As a system administrator responsible for monitoring server performance, you need to ensure that your monitoring and alerting systems are functioning correctly.
 However, you don't have access to real production data for testing.
 You need to create a simulated dataset that represents server logs with various metrics, such as CPU usage, memory usage, network traffic, and different types of events.
 This dataset will help you test dashboards, alerts, and queries without risking real data exposure.

 **Solution:** To create a simulated dataset, you can use the `gentimes` command to generate timestamps and combine it with `eval` to create random values for different metrics.
-Here's the SPL (Search Processing Language) query to generate the sample data:

 ```
 | gentimes start=-2 increment=5m